 More than 5,000 young Zambia children die each year due to diarrhoeal diseases.

 The Butterfly Tree’s aim is to provide safe, clean water to outreach communities in Zambia.
 Our priority is to ensure that schools have close access to water for drinking and food production for sustainable feeding programs.
-As of October 2016 we have installed bore holes at the following twenty-four schools: Mukuni, Kamwi, N’gandu.
-Kapatapazi, Siamasimbi, Libala, Sibbulo, Malima, Chuunga, Kauwe, Nampuyani, Muchimbale, Bunsanga, Siachikubi, Sinsimuku, River View, Kazungula Boarding, Nguba and Mayala, Muyunda, Mayoba, Zalu, Nakawa, and at the Mahalulu Health Centre and for the communities of Mukuni (2) Chise, Kafekwa, Mukamba and Mukalahani.
+As of April 2019 we have installed bore holes at the following twenty-four schools: Mukuni, Kamwi, N’gandu, Kapatapazi, Siamasimbi, Libala, Sibbulo, Malima, Chuunga, Kauwe, Nampuyani, Muchimbale, Bunsanga, Siachikubi, Sinsimuku, River View, Kazungula Boarding, Nguba and Mayala, Muyunda, Mayoba, Zalu, Nakawa, and at the Mahalulu Health Centre and for the communities of Mukuni (2) Chise, Kafekwa, Mukamba and Mukalahani.
+One will shortly be installed for a new health post at Bunsanga.

 2016 Water Infograph